What are Scandinavian gnomes and where did they come from?

 A Brief History of Norwegian Garden Gnomes

-Norwegian garden gnomes originated from the legend of Tomte and are called ‘Nisse’, a small, gnome-like creature that is said to protect Scandinavian homes and farmsteads from evil spirits.
+Norwegian garden gnomes have a rich history as they originated from the legend of Tomte and are called ‘Nisse’, a small, gnome-like creature that is said to protect Scandinavian homes and farmsteads from evil spirits.
 The first Norwegian garden gnomes appeared in the 19th century and have since become a Christmas tradition in many parts of the world.
 Today, Norwegian garden gnomes can be found in homes and gardens all over the world.

 A Brief History of Swedish Garden Gnomes

 The Swedes have their own unique take on gnomes, calling them Tomte.
 Just like the Norwegians, they believe that these creatures protect farmers and their homes.

 Back when Christianity was first taking root, people were terrified of being accused of having a Tomte on their farm.
 But generally speaking, Tomtes weren’t malicious creatures.

 Solitary by nature, Swedish gnomes were said to be only around 2 feet tall.
 Yet despite their size, they could sometimes display surprising strength.
 And if farmers showed them disrespect or laziness, they would often take offense.

 How do you make a Scandinavian gnome decoration for Christmas?